w7978708wen/Supply-Chain-Repository/README.md

 <hr style="height:5px;background-color:#1e1c1f;">
 <H2>Sheet 2.Pivot Table – SKU Profits</H2>

-I created a Pivot Table using the columns in the "ABCD Classification" sheet's left table.
+I created a PivotTable using the columns in the "ABCD Classification" sheet's left table.

 I categorized the products by "Total Profit Ranking".
 I also sorted the "Average Profit Per Unit" column in ascending order to get a quick view of which products have the lowest "Average Profit Per Unit" and should be recommended for discontinuation.